3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 - Provide staff an option to prioritize enrollment in Head Start for the eligible children of staff.

-Programs must also assess their compensation program and employee benefits offerings every five (5) years.
+Programs must also assess their compensation program and employee benefits offerings every five years.
+This regular review of nonprofit compensation policies and practices will help ensure they remain fair and competitive over time.

-While the directives are clear, many agencies are uncertain how to implement such changes without federal funding, even if they have four to seven years to do so.
-Here are three recommendations to assist your agency plan and prepare for these changes:
+While the directives are clear, many agencies are uncertain about how to implement such changes without federal funding, even if they have four to seven years to do so.
+Here are three recommendations to help your agency plan and prepare for these changes:

 1. Pay equity